Bankruptcy and your home

 Bankruptcy should not directly affect your rented home.
 There are some instances, however, where you can be affected, such as:

-- If your tenancy agreement prohibits bankrupt people from living there
+• If your tenancy agreement prohibits people who are bankrupt from living there

 How are mortgage arrears dealt with during bankruptcy?

-While rent arrears can be included in your bankruptcy, mortgage arrears cannot.
-Either way, having rent or mortgage arrears, which are missed payments on your rent or mortgage, can put your home at risk even if you have no equity.
-This is because your landlord or mortgage lender might lose faith in your ability to pay the arrears and your future payments and so choose to repossess your home or evict you.
+While rent arrears can be included in your bankruptcy, mortgage arrears cannot, but either way, having rent or mortgage arrears, which are missed payments on your rent or mortgage, can put your home at risk, even if you have no equity.
+This is because your landlord or mortgage lender might lose faith in your ability to pay the arrears and your future payments, and so choose to repossess your home or evict you.
 By having rent or mortgage arrears, you are giving them grounds to evict you.

 If you have rent or mortgage arrears, bankruptcy might not be for you.
-You may want to look into alternative housing, such as with a relative or friend, in preparation for if the worst should happen.
+You may want to look into alternative housing, such as with a relative or friend, in preparation for the worst-case scenario.

 Can bankruptcy cause homelessness?